TonyLB/maketheworld/charcoal-client/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run introspect --stack-name=<your stack name>`
+### `npm run introspect <your stack name>`

 Pulls client-relevant information from the main MTW Cloudformation stack.
 This must be run after install of the stack, and piped into charcoal-client/src/config.json in UTF-8 format, before the client is ready to start or to build.
-AWS stack description returns UTF16le, so we've created a helper function to do the conversion, so you can run as follows:
+AWS stack description sometimes returns UTF16le when executed on the command line, so we've created a helper function to do the conversion, which you can run as follows:

 ```
-npm run --silent introspect --stack-name=(your stack name) > src/rawConfig.json
+npm run introspect (your stack name)
-npm run convert
 ```

 ### `npm run build`